samagashreyas/samagashreyas.github.io/teaching.md

 ---

+"If you can't explain it simply, you haven't understood it well enough." - Albert Einstein. \
+I seem to agree with this statement and strive towards explaining concepts as simply as possible and thus, enjoy teaching.
 I have been a teaching assistant to the following courses:

 ## The Ohio State University